subal2003/first-demo/README.md

 # first-demo
-its is a demo repo for try how repos are works.
+its is a demo repo for try how repos are works.if any mistake happend. please ignor that...